RasaHQ/rasa/docs/migrate-from/facebook-wit-ai-to-rasa.rst

 Step 3: Train your NLU model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To train a model using your wit data, run:
+To train a model using your Wit data, run:

 .. code-block:: bash